thebend/real/README.md

  * PostCSS?
  * Webpack?
 Maybe if I start breaking .ts code up?
  * Gulp?
 No, used for a while but don't need it at this point
+* Webpack has no built-in support for just copying static files over.
+Is that not its purpose?
+Does it really want to manipulate EVERYTHING?

 # Problems and Solutions
 * Use local verbose libraries in dev, minified CDN versions in production